isw-kudos/huddo-docs/docs/boards/cloud-updates.md

 Please see here for recent changes to [Huddo Boards Cloud](https://boards.huddo.com)

+#### 2022-03-03
+- Fix for crashing when tours are dismissed
+- Fix for private card toggle

 #### 2022-02-17
 - Ability to change Private cards to Public
 - Updated Date pickers with month/year selection